 - 5. Whilst the Plan is a four-year plan, annual reviews will be completed. - 6.
 In addition, to ensure that Council's approach to revenue raising remains appropriate and affordable, several investigations will be undertaken during the life of the Plan.
 This includes a review of: - 6.1.
 Council's approach to rating, including the use of NAV and differential rates - 6.2.
-Council's approach to Cultural and Recreational rates - 6.3. the possible introduction of a waste service charge, for general waste and/or food and garden organic (FOGO) waste - 6.4. the Council's its approach to leasing of Council owned facilities, in particular, the fees and charges paid by tenants under lease and licence arrangements - 6.5. the way in which Council subsidises its fees for services such as those set out in section 6.1 of the - 6.6. sustainable opportunities to diversify Council's revenue base, including non-rate and non-fee based revenue streams - 6.7. revenue streams directly and indirectly associated with value capture, utilising mechanisms under the Planning and Environment Act 1987 and/or other future State Government mechanisms. - 7.
-It is proposed that community consultation is undertaken via Participate Melbourne to seek input on the Plan.
-Following the consultation period, community input will be considered in preparing the final Revenue and Rating Plan.
+Council's approach to Cultural and Recreational rates - 6.3. the possible introduction of a waste service charge, for general waste and/or food and garden organic (FOGO) waste - 6.4. the Council's approach to leasing of Council owned facilities, in particular, the fees and charges paid by tenants under lease and licence arrangements - 6.5. the way in which Council subsidises its fees for services such as those set out in section 6.1 of the - 6.6. sustainable opportunities to diversify Council's revenue base, including non-rate and non-fee based revenue streams - 6.7. revenue streams directly and indirectly associated with value capture, utilising mechanisms under the Planning and Environment Act 1987 and/or other future State Government mechanisms. - 7.
+Community input was sought on the Plan via a Participate Melbourne page between 25 May and 15 June 2021.
+One submission was received.